probcomp/bayeslite/notes/metamodel.md

 Below are the suggested changes to the signature of each function in the current Bayeslite `metamodel.py` interface.
-The main change is that the functions are simply being generalized to query arbitrary patterns of cells.
-There is an explicit difference between *observed* and *hypothetical* rows.
-For a table with `R` rows, an *observed* row `r_i` is one where `r_i` is in `[1,...,R]`.
-A hypothetical row is indicated by sampling `r_i ~ Uniform[0,1]` to ensure all hypothetical members are unique.
+The main change is that the functions are simply being generalized to target arbitrary patterns of cells.
+There is an explicit difference between *observed* and *hypothetical* rows (currently, this is achieved in `crosscat.py` by using a dummy variable called `fake_row_id`).

-This document outlines the list of functions currently in `metamodel.py` and proposes a new function signature, a generic definition on how it can be implemented natively, and an explanation as to how the behavior of the current definition can be realized in CrossCat using the new definition.
+Above each new function is the proposed definition, and a paragraph which outlines its probabilistic interpretation.
+Below each new function is an explanation as to how the behavior of the current definition can be realized in CC n using the new, generalized definition.

 An important note is that the staged refactoring of Bayeslite metamodels is a separate project from updating the CrossCat implementation such that it can fully implement the new interface.
-Instead, this document will show how to use the inputs to the generalized functions such that they are fully compatible with CrossCat's current implementation.
-The long-term goal is to replace the current CrossCat implementation with a more powerful, general version written in VentureScript, but such a project is beyond the scope of this document.
+Instead, this document will show how to use the syntax of the generalized functions to invoke queries that are fully compatible with CrossCat's current implementation.
+The long-term goal is to replace the current CrossCat implementation with a more powerful, general version written in VentureScript, but that project is beyond the scope of this document.

 A particular metamodel can admit optimized approximations for each function based on its internal structure.
 For instance, CrossCat defines dependence in terms of column and row partitions.
 A mixture of Gaussian distributions has a closed form for mutual information.
 Naive Bayes assumes that all columns are mutually independent.
-A classic regression metamodel can only specify *target* columns [which correspond to *response* variables] and explicitly use *given* columns [which are *regressor* variables] in each query; this regression model overrides default implementations (which do not make sense under the model assumptions) with a `NOT IMPLEMETED` error.
+A classic regression metamodel must specify *target* columns [which correspond to *response* variables] and explicitly condition on *given* columns [which are *regressor* variables] in each query.
+This regression model overrides default implementations (which do not make sense under the model assumptions) with a `NOT IMPLEMETED` error.

 The minimum primitives that each metamodel ascribing to the interface must implement are `SIMULATE` and `LOGPDF`.
-The rest of the functions can be implemented generically by invoking these two primitives and forming Monte Carlo estimates.
+The rest of the functions can be implemented generically by invoking these two primitives and forming Monte Carlo estimates (and also possible Monte Carlo standard errors).

-(note to self: how will BQL queries allow the user to specify the difference between observed and hypothetical members of the population?)
+@Vkm how will BQL queries allow the user to specify the difference between observed and hypothetical members of the population?

 - - -